'Coward, monster': Father who killed son, 6, in 'deliberate' fiery crash jailed

 At a court appearance soon after, McCormick explained that Gebhardt was "having difficulty" with trauma issues.

-However, Gebhardt insisted on pleading guilty immediately, and was jailed for a month for the obscene exposure offence.
+However, Gebhardt insisted on pleading guilty immediately, and was jailed for a month for obscene exposure.

 The crash was across the road from Manson's work at the racecourse and around the corner from where she lived with Lachlan.